w3c/wai-curricula/content/designer/inclusive-design.md

 Students should be able to:

-* ensure people with disabilities are involved in all design process where testing is required, for example in testing prototypes, iterative testing phases, and  usability testing
+* ensure people with disabilities are involved in all stages where testing is scheduled, for example in testing prototypes, iterative testing phases, and  usability testing
-* ensure adequate location is chosen to conduct the activities, for example depending on:
+* ensure the following factors are taken into account when testing needs to be conducted at a specific location:
-  * accessibility of the facilities
+  * location and accessibility of the facilities
   * assistive technology needs
-  * custom setups
+  * custom setups that users may require
-  * activity goals
   * accessibility of transportation means
-* ensure adequate timings for participants to carry on activities is allocated, for example different time sets for different levels of experience with the assistive technology and different levels of familiarity with the website or application
+* ensure appropriate timings for participants to carry on activities is allocated, for example different time sets for different levels of experience with the assistive technology and different levels of familiarity with the website or application

+#### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+[To be developed.]

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to support assessment:

+[To be developed.]

 ## Ideas to Assess Knowledge for Module